common-workflow-language/cwlprov/README.md

 CWLProv is versioned using [Semantic Versioning](https://semver.org/spec/v2.0.0.html), following the pattern `MAJOR.MINOR.PATCH` (e.g. `1.2.0`).

-To determine version compatibility we consider the packaging of a CWLProv RO as a kind of 'API'.
-Examples of changes to the API:
+To determine version compatibility we consider the packaging of a CWLProv RO as a kind of "API".
+Examples of changes to CWLProv:

-* Major version change: Removal of resource type, change of format of PROV, removing annotations, changing namespaces
+* Major version change: Removal of resource type, change of format of PROV, removing annotations, changing namespaces, removing PROV statement patterns
-* Minor version change: Adding other resources, adding annotations, additional properties, changing entity identifier scheme, change of file paths in RO
+* Minor version change: Adding other resources, adding annotations, additional properties, changing entity identifier scheme, change of file paths in RO, minor change of underlying syntax and package version, adding/augmenting PROV statement patterns, conformance to [PROV constraints](https://www.w3.org/TR/prov-constraints/)
-* Patch version change: Fixing syntactical typos (e.g. invalid JSON-LD),
+* Patch version change: Fixing syntactical typos (e.g. invalid or inefficient [JSON-LD](https://json-ld.org/)), inconsistencies in textual language, adding [inferred PROV statements](http://www.w3.org/TR/prov-sem/)

+This means that consumers of CWLProv can make strong assumptions on backwards and forwards compatibility:

+* Major: Unsupported major versions can't be safely parsed
+* Minor: Can safely parse (but not reproduce) newer versions.
+Parsing older versions is safe if later CWLProv additions are handled as optional.
+* Patch: Differences can usually be safely ignored

+_Unless a patch version is affecting the output, the declared profile SHOULD have patch version `0` even if the code was implemented with a later CWLProv._

-You may spot that _change of file path_ is classified as minor, that is because paths can be found dynamically by following links from the manifest, its annotations and the PROV traces.
-This is similar to REST principles where URI templates should not be assumed, but followed from links.
+**Tip:** You may spot that _change of file paths_ is classified as minor, that is because paths can be found dynamically by following links from the manifest, its annotations and the PROV traces.
+This is similar to REST principles where URI templates should not be assumed, but followed from links._

-The current versions of CWLProv have major `0`, indicating that disruptive changes MAY occur before the profile stabilize at `1.x.y`.
+The current version of CWLProv have major `0`, indicating that [disruptive changes](https://semver.org/spec/v2.0.0.html#spec-item-4) may occur before the profile stabilize at `1.x.y`.

 Each CWLProv version has a `w3id.org` _permalink_ that SHOULD be declared inside the [RO](ro.md) to indicate its conformance.